Qatar Airways Flights 15 and 16: A319 flight

 The Airbus A319LR that operated the flight was fitted with an all-business class layout with 40 seats, in a single-aisle, 2-2 seating configuration.
 Prior to the conversion to an all-business class layout, the aircraft was previously in a conventional two-class configuration with 8 business class seats and 102 economy class seats, for a total of 110 seats.
-The business class seats used were Collins Aerospace Diamond seats that can be reclined to a fully flat bed, and feature the airline's Oryx entertainment system, plus AC laptop power and inflight mobile phone access.
+The business class seats used were Collins Aerospace Diamond seats that could be reclined to a fully flat bed, and featured the airline's Oryx entertainment system, plus AC laptop power and inflight mobile phone access.

 Reception

 At the time of the announcement, Business Traveller magazine noted that the schedules for the flight "appear logical" and would appeal to business people wanting to maximize working time.
 One Mile at a Time noted that the business class seats on the A319 operating the flight were inferior to the "Super Diamond" business class seats on Qatar Airways' Boeing 787 and Airbus A380 aircraft operating the same route, and said that the service was "puzzling".

 An analysis by Centre for Aviation noted that the service was more likely to succeed than other previous failed all-premium flights.
 The analysis noted the lower risk of this route due to the comparatively short distance between London and Doha, small A319 aircraft with only 40 seats, the flexibility, reputation and premium positioning of Qatar Airways, and the focus on local rather than connecting traffic.

 Business Traveller gave a positive review, noting the quicker boarding and deboarding time compared to wide-body aircraft, and more personal attention by staff, but also noted that the seats on the aircraft were quite narrow and were smaller than normal business class seats.